6-inch gun M1897: World War II

-Along with other coast artillery weapons, some of the 6-inch guns in the Philippines saw action in the Japanese invasion in World War II.
+Along with other coast artillery weapons, some of the 6-inch guns in the Philippines saw action during the Japanese invasion of the Philippines in World War II.
 Since they were positioned against a naval attack, they were poorly sited to engage the Japanese, and the open mountings were vulnerable to air and high-angle artillery attack.

 In 1940–44, 16-inch gun batteries were constructed at most harbor defenses to replace the aging Endicott- and Taft-era weapons.
 Many 6-inch weapons (most of them stored since World War I) were remounted on M1 through M4 shielded barbette carriages at new locations in two-gun batteries to complement the 16-inch guns.
 These allowed higher-angle fire than previous mountings, and extended the 6-inch guns' range from 17000 yd to 27000 yd.
-M1903 and M1905 weapons were remounted as the M1903A2 and M1905A2, and a new M1 gun (initially designated the T2) armed some batteries.
+The M1903 and M1905 weapons were remounted as the M1903A2 and M1905A2, and a new M1 gun (initially designated the T2) was armed on some batteries.
 A heavily concreted magazine structure with a gas-tight plotting room was constructed between each pair of guns.

-At one point 87 batteries were proposed, but only about 65 were built and 45 armed before construction was suspended late in World War II.
+At one point, 87 batteries were proposed, but only about 65 were built and 45 armed before construction was suspended late in World War II.
 Approximately 140 barbette carriages were constructed.
-Some additional 6"/50 caliber ex-Navy guns were mounted in the year after Pearl Harbor to provide some defense while the new batteries were under construction; locations included Alaska, American Samoa, and Suriname (formerly Dutch Guiana) among others.
+Some additional 6"/50 caliber ex-Navy guns were mounted in the year after Pearl Harbor to provide some defense while the new batteries were under construction; locations included Alaska, American Samoa, and Suriname (formerly Dutch Guiana), among others.

 Some of the M1900 weapons on pedestal mounts were retained in service or relocated to better positions during the war, but the disappearing guns were mostly scrapped by 1944.
-Following World War II the entire coast defense system, including almost all of the 6-inch guns, was scrapped.
+Following World War II, the entire coast defense system, including almost all of the 6-inch guns, was scrapped.